How to Improve Air Quality in a House: 9 Tested & Proven Tips

 This means that when we clean our floors and couches, these gems capture 99.9% of the allergens leaving our air fresh and clean.

 However, these allergens are not things that you can see with your eyes.
-In addition, if the filter breaks down or becomes too dirty, it will release many of these allergens back into your air.
-You need to ensure the filters are clean and if they are too old, replace them.
+If the filter breaks down or becomes too dirty, it will release many of these allergens back into your air.

-Also check the filters in your air purifier, humidifiers and dehumidifiers.
+Also check the filters in your air purifier, humidifiers, and dehumidifiers.
 Depending on the condition of your indoor air, you may need to replace these filters a couple of times a year.

 Keep your air conditioner clean so that you can enhance its lifespan and so that you can always inhale clean air.